Revolving Doors

 In a curtain wall door system, the height and width are reporting parameters.
 Therefore, the height is actually determined by the height of the curtain wall panel.
 The width of this panel also affects the family.
 If the width of the panel is less than the outside diameter of the door/drum, then the door will automatically offset itself from the curtain wall.

-Plan view showing door offset driven by the reporting curtain panel width.
+Plan view showing door offset driven by the reporting curtain panel width.3D view showing door offset driven by the reporting curtain panel width.

 Second, while all of the families have types to match standard/stock manufacturer sizes and materials, it’s actually very easy to create your own custom type to suit your projects!
 Materials, height, inside and outside diameters, bearing dimensions and canopy height can all be amended, as well as the internal panel/wing itself.

 All the families mentioned today have industry-standard subcategories for 3D and 2D components to give the end user full control over their project visuals.
-We also utilize 2D geometry in plan view to facilitate a faster workflow.
+We also utilize 2D geometry in a plan view to facilitate a faster workflow.

 Why Curtain Wall Doors?